-- Part A: hospital care, for terminal patients, skilled nursing facility care (if services are needed daily after a minimum 3-day stay in a hospital)
+- Part A: hospital care, hospice care for terminal patients, skilled nursing facility care (if services are needed daily after a minimum 3-day stay in a hospital)

 - Part D: prescription drugs

-- Funds: jointly funded by the state and federal governments
+- Funds: jointly funded by the state and federal government

 - Coverage: hospital care, laboratory tests, diagnostic tests (such as x-rays), doctors' visits, skilled nursing care, vaccinations, home health care

 Children's health insurance program (CHIP)

 - Eligibility: uninsured children of families with low income, but not low enough to qualify for Medicaid